zzz333za/CELLECT/README.md

 ### Additional Information

-In addition to this version, we also developed an advanced version of CELLECT tailored for the Cell Tracking Challenge (CTC).
-This version demonstrates improved tracking performance and includes an instance segmentation module (the original method uses semantic segmentation).
-However, due to unoptimized storage requirements for post-segmentation processing, this version is significantly slower.
+In addition, we developed an advanced version of CELLECT optimized for the Cell Tracking Challenge (CTC).
+This version demonstrates better performance in tracking and segmentation compared to the original, with enhanced precision in the instance segmentation module tailored for high-density embryonic cells (the original method was based on sparse annotations, focusing on center positions and segmentation areas without specifically separating and storing individual cells).
+As a result, this version is significantly slower, but the performance can be improved by adjusting the file type and precision of the output segmentation files.

 The advanced version is available at [CELLECT-ctc.ver](github.com/zzz333za/CELLECT-ctc.ver)